trimstray/test-your-sysadmin-skills/README.md

 **1) Main requirements - remember about this**

 - which users have access to the app filesystem
-- permissions for web servers, e.g. apache and app servers e.g. uwsgi
+- permissions for web servers, e.g. Apache and app servers e.g. uwsgi
 - permissions for specific directories like a **uploads**, **cache** and main app directory like a **/var/www/app01/html**
 - correct `umask` value for users and **suid**/**sgid** (only for specific situations)
 - permissions for all future files and directories